Synesthesia: Music As A Color Or A Smell?

 • The perceptions of a synesthete are consistent and simple.

-• Those with synesthesia can recall the experience.
+• Those with synesthesia can recall synesthetic experiences.

-Triggers and stimuli for synesthesia are widely varied.
+Triggers and stimuli for synesthesia can vary considerably.
 For example, the same sound can create a “blue” feeling for one person but a “yellow” feeling for another.

 It may seem like a synesthete might live an overwhelming life.
-How does one deal with so many different stimuli coming at you from all directions?
+How does someone cope with so many different stimuli coming at them from all directions?

 However, a synesthete typically enjoys the associations that can come from synesthesia and may wish everyone else could experience life the same way they do.
-The only time when synesthesia could become distracting or unwelcome is when the association being made is unpleasant.
-For instance, there may be a word in particular that creates an unpleasant taste in the mouth, or seeing a particular number or letter may conjure up an ugly color.
+Synesthesia may only become distracting or unwelcome when the association being made is unpleasant.
+For instance, there may be a word in particular that creates an unpleasant taste in the mouth, or seeing a particular number or letter may conjure up a color that the person doesn’t like.
 For these reasons, someone with synesthesia may ask those around them to refrain from using certain words or making certain sounds.

 For the most part, synesthetes live a typical life.
-It's just that their everyday activities may be enhanced a bit more.
+It's just that their everyday activities may be a little enhanced.

 Getty/AnnaStills